markmcf/jump.android/Docs/Engage_Only_Integration_Guide.md

 - `delegate` — An implementation of the `JREngageDelegate` interface through which you will receive callbacks from the library.

-### Choosing your Engage Delegate Class
+### Choosing your (Social Sign-In) Engage Delegate Class

-Select a class you will use to receive callbacks from the Engage library.
+Select a class you will use to receive callbacks from the Engage library (Social Sign-In, Social Sharing, or both).
 This is called your Engage delegate.
 The delegate should be a singleton object.
 A good place to start is your app's Android Application class, if you have one.
 Activities which are always at the root of the back stack can be acceptable choices.
-Avoid using Activities which will short lived.
+Avoid using Activities which will be short lived.

 ## Social Sign-In

 An Engage authentication is meaningful in the context of authenticating your mobile app *to* something.
-If you are unsure of what your users should be authenticating to, then Janrain Capture may be a great choice.
+If you are unsure of what your users should be authenticating to, then Janrain User Registration may be a great choice.
-(Capture signs authenticating users into your copy of their social profile, affording your mobile app a place to store and retrieve data from, and a pier from which to build out a service.)
+(User Registration signs authenticating users into your copy of their social profile, affording your mobile app a place to store and retrieve data from, and a pier from which to build out a service.)

 Once the `JREngage` object has been initialized, start authentication by calling